DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/segmentation/map_area_segmentation/README.md

 --binary_output_path: (str) path to the binary output of map area tif.
 --json_output_path: (str) path to the json output of map area.
 --intermediate_dir: (str) dir to store binary output and other intermediate images.
+--version: (str, optional) a value indicating the version.
+Default to '0'.
+--log: (str, optional) path to the logging txt.
+Default to 'log_file.txt'.
 ```